-World Kindness Day is observed annually and in 2019 is falls on 13 November.
+World Kindness Day is observed annually and this year falls on 13 November.
 Our beautiful resources for teaching kindness will have you and your class feeling all the warm fuzzies in preparation for this lovely international occasion!

 As educators, it’s up to us to inspire kindness in our young students.
 We already do this, incidentally, on a daily basis; helping kids negotiate, guiding their social interactions, troubleshooting friendship issues, and modelling empathy and compassion ourselves.